-Alcohol is high in sugar which means it contains lots of calories – seven calories a gram in fact, almost as many as pure fat!
-By cutting back on the amount you drink and opting for a low alcohol cider, you can reduce your calorie intake.
-Find out how many calories are in your drink with our calorie calculator.
+Alcohol is high in sugar which means it contains lots of calories – seven calories a gram in fact, almost as many as pure fat.
+By cutting back on the amount you drink and opting for low alcohol drinks, you can reduce your calorie intake.

 Checking a cider's ABV (alcohol by volume) will give you a guide to how strong it us.
 The ABV tells you what percentage of the drink is made up of alcohol.
 For example, a cider with 7.5% ABV is 7.5% pure alcohol.
-The higher the percentage, the more alcohol is present.
+The higher the percentage, the more alcohol in your drink.

 To stay on track, try these top tips: